NickPTaylor/nlp-document-analysis/docs/03-advanced-pdf-parsing.md

 ## 10    69    16     22   108   229 FALSE V         2779
 ```

 The raw data frame contains a row for each word.
-The objective of the following code is to traverse the data frame above and derive groups of words that form each individual section headings.
+The objective of the following code is to traverse the data frame above and derive groups of words that form each individual section heading.
 This is achieved by first filtering words that have the section heading height.
 Subsequently, by joining these filtered words that either occur on the same line or on consecutive lines, section headings can be inferred.
 It is necessary to consider consecutive lines since it is possible that long section headings contain a line break although this does not occur in the current document.

 The procedure in the code block below is: